-Someone told me today on the phone a story about a coworker (and friend) who wanted her to lie to the boss.
+The other day, my mom told me a story about a coworker (and friend) who wanted her to lie to the boss.
 She refused.
 She just couldn't lie like that.
 The friend lost her job, and my mom lost her friend.

-The other day at a conference, I heard Seth Godin give this advice to an auditorium of leaders:
+The other day at a leadership conference, I heard speaker and author Seth Godin give some advice to an auditorium of leaders:

 The question was: “How do I innovate within a bureaucracy?”

-Godin's summation was that your situation probably isn't as terrible as you’re making it out to be.
-You may not have the freedom to do whatever you want to do, but you have the freedom to do something.
+Godin's summation was simple: Your situation isn't as bad as you think.
+You may not have the freedom to do whatever you want.
+But you can do something.
+So start there.

 When you write, tell it like it is.
-We are all waiting for the truth — and so few writers are telling it.
+We are all waiting for the truth, and so few people are willing to tell it.

-How have you seen telling the truth in your own life?
+How have you seen the benefit of telling the truth in your own life?
 Share in the comments.